codingforeveryone/READMEs/JavaScript/conditional-operator.md

 ###What is it?

-The ternary operator - also called the conditional operator - allows us to return different values depending on the results of checks.
+The ternary operator(also called the conditional operator) allows us to return different values depending on the results of checks.
 It can be a cleaner and shorter alternative to the `if...else` statement.

 ###General syntax